 - Taxonomy API: Discover appropriate categories to filter listings retrieved by the Buy APIs, or determine the best category in which to offer an item for sale and determine what categories to include in campaigns or promotions with the Sell APIs

-- Translation API: Translate common commerce content, such as the title and description of an item to help present marketplace listings to buyers in different countries or regions.
+- Translation API (beta) and Translation (experimental): Translate common commerce content, such as the title and description of an item to help present marketplace listings to buyers in different countries or regions.
 The Translation API takes foreign language search queries from the buyer and translates them for the target marketplace, as well.

 Using Commerce API documentation

 - Using eBay RESTful APIs, a general overview of how REST and OAuth authentication works

 - Three documents each for the of the APIs: